Soccer-Breakaway Super League threat re-emerges hours before UEFA vote | Sports-Games

 Shortly after the Serie A meeting finished, The Times newspaper reported that five of England's top clubs had signed up to the plans for a breakaway.
 The paper said Manchester United, Liverpool, Arsenal, Chelsea and Tottenham Hotspur have agreed to join the new league.

 The only member of the "big six" not to have signed up is Manchester City, the paper said, citing sources with knowledge of the development.
-None of the six clubs or the Premier League immediately responded to requests for comment.
+Other media reports said City were part of the project.
+Neither City, nor any of the other Premier League clubs immediately responded to requests for comment.

-20-TEAM LEAGUE There have been reports of a plan for a breakaway for a number of years and they returned in January with several media reported a document had been produced outlining the plans for a 20-team league.
+20-TEAM LEAGUE There have been reports of a breakaway for a number of years and they returned in January with several media reported a document had been produced outlining the plans for a 20-team league including Spanish giants Real Madrid and Barcelona.

+In October, then Barcelona president Josep Maria Bartomeu said the club had accepted a proposal to join a breakaway league.
+In January, Spanish league president Javier Tebas told Reuters that Real Madrid, Barcelona, Manchester United and Liverpool had been the driving forces behind the project, adding that it was vehemently opposed by other clubs in Spain and worldwide.

 Those reports led FIFA and UEFA to warn that they would ban any players involved in a breakaway from playing in the World Cup or European Championship.
 The move is a surprise after the European Club Association (ECA), which represents 246 of the continent's leading clubs, gave their backing to UEFA's reforms which are on the agenda for Monday's executive committee meeting.